 Alpha Omega M.D. – Episode #52

-About mid-drive he hears the whimpering of a female cry.
+About mid-lane leading to Sumter South, he hears the whimpering of a female cry.

 Realizing there is no other way to reach her, he becomes a middle-aged tree climber.
 It is rather late in life to begin this practice (of animal or nimble youth), but he manages several good footholds, enough height for his long arms to gain him vertical parity with a young woman he believes to be Jefferson Smythwick’s teen aged daughter, Abigail.
 He remembered seeing her at the Cotillion of this summer past.

 “Miss Smythwick?
 Honey, are you chilly?
 I have a blanket for you in my wagon.
 Would you please come with me?”

 It is not the warmest of Florida mornings, even at this midday.
 Chiffon is not a fabric that stands up to a crisp breeze and she acknowledges her state of discomfort with momentary eye contact.
 Love seizes the moment and reaches for her trembling delicate hand, which prompts a descent more easily done.

 After two backward moves, which should only have been one, her rescuer completes the final five feet in free fall.
 Mr. Behind, meet Mr. Ground.
 The rear landing is more comical than serious, though it manages to rouse the girl to a conscious stream.

 “Are you all right, kind sir?!”
 She scrambles down to lend a hand.